-A conventional loan is the most common loan used to buy a home.
-With a decent credit score and solid minimum down payment, a conventional loan might work for you.
-But how much money do you need for a minimum down payment for a conventional loan?
+A conventional loan is the most common type of loan used to buy a home.
+A conventional loan might work for you with a decent credit score and solid minimum down payment, but just how much money do you need for a minimum down payment for a conventional loan?

 - The minimum down payment for a conventional loan depends on several factors, including the sales price and the borrower’s qualifications.

-- In general, the minimum down payment for a conventional loan can be as low as 3% of the sales price.
+- The minimum down payment for a conventional loan can be as low as 3% of the sales price.

 - Borrowers who want to avoid paying private mortgage insurance should plan to pay at least 20% of the sales price as a down payment.

 What Is a Conventional Loan?